 It’s good to know that the manufacturer stands by their product with a lifetime limited warranty.
 That’s your backup should you experience any problems.
 How awesome is that for value?

-How to season your cookware: Before first use wash, rinse and dry all the pots and pans.
-Place pan over a medium heat and lightly coat the inside of the pan using a vegetable oil (for example canola, avocado, sunflower or safflower oi) and leave over heat until it smokes.
+How to season cookware: Before the first use wash, rinse and dry all the pots and pans.
+Place the pan over a medium heat and lightly coat the inside of the pan using a vegetable oil (for example canola, avocado, sunflower or safflower oi) and leave over heat until it smokes.
 Remove and let the pan completely cool, then wipe with a paper towel.
-This process can be repeated as often as necessary to minimise sticking of food.
+This process can be repeated as often as necessary to minimize sticking of food.

 1. Don’t use the highest temperature setting on your cooktop or oven.
 The cookware is conductive which means heat is efficiently distributed from the bottom up the sides of the cookware.
-Medium to medium-high is usually enough.
-Note medium-high temperature will boil liquid.
+Medium to medium-high is usually enough and at this temperature liquid will boil.

 2. We prefer using plastic, silicone or wooden utensils.
 Even though you can use metal utensils they will cause surface scratches.